 Established institutions associated with defined communities are eligible to file a community objection.
+The "defined community" must be a community related to the applied-for gTLD string in the application that is the subject of the objection.
 To qualify for standing for a community objection, the objector must prove both of the following: